post featured image

 5. Lower your left leg back down to return to the starting position.

-7. Banded Hip Hinge (Deadlift)
+Banded Hip Hinge (Deadlift)

-Target: Hip extension, gluteus maximus, hamstring muscles and lower back muscles.
+Targets: Hip extension, gluteus maximus, hamstring muscles and lower back muscles.

-How to do a Banded Hip Hinge or Banded Deadlift:
+How To Do A Banded Hip Hinge Or Banded Deadlift

 1. Loop the resistance band around the arches of both feet.
 Begin standing feet hip-width distance apart.